syeandel/Einstein_IFE/README.md

 variable traj equal              0     # 1 = print traj files
 ```

+The `isotropy` variable is particularly important as it must be set appropriately for the system being equilibrated.

 ### input_run.lmp

 The `input_run.lmp` script reads a `data.lmp` file.
 An NVT equilibration simulation is performed followed by an NVT production simulation that calculates the average potential energy alongside a compressed trajectory (`prod_traj.lmp.gz`) sampled at the same points.
 These settings are available at the top of the script: